Here are some of the workshops that I teach. If you would like me to teach a workshop topic that isn’t listed here, contact me.

 Making music is more fun when you are doing it with a friend.
 Twin fiddling is a fun and important tradition.
 This workshop will teach the participants the basics of twin fiddling – how to harmonize, and how to play lead when someone is harmonizing with you.
 Participants will also learn a twin fiddle tune.
 This workshop is appropriate for intermediate to advanced fiddle students.

 Playing fiddle is fun, but music really gets awesome when you are making music with others.
 In this workshop, you will learn to take on the mindset of a band member, and how to be a team player.
 Participants also learn how to listen for chord changes, play accompaniment, and how to play licks and fills (and when you should do what.)
 This workshop is appropriate for all levels.

 Jamming is a great way to get comfortable playing music with others, but playing in a jam session can be a bit daunting, especially for beginners.
 In this workshop, you will learn about different types of Jam Sessions and how they operate, Jam Session etiquette, how to listen for Chord Changes, and what key the tune is in.
 We will also cover playing accompaniment, chords, fills and licks – what to play when you aren’t playing the lead.
 This workshop is appropriate for all levels.

-Preparing for a Fiddle Contest
+Get Ready to Win a Fiddle Contest

 Fiddle contests give you a chance to live life on the edge, and see how you play under pressure.
 If you come into a fiddle contest well prepared and with a healthy mental attitude about it, contests can be a fun and positive learning experience.
 However, if you don’t, fiddle contests can be scary.
 In this workshop, you will learn practical skills for preparing for fiddle contests, calming nerves, and operating at peak performance levels when you get on stage.
 This workshop is appropriate for all levels.